Who the hell am I, anyway?*

 Something of a whirlwind.

 A failed venture to volunteer across country in Seattle.
-A new job at a hip alt-weekly in Manchester, NH as the music and nightlife editor.
-Moonlighting as a videographer.
+A new job at a hip alt-weekly in Manchester, NH.
+Moonlighting as a videographer (which introduces me to my love of filmmaking).

-Move home to my parents house.
 Get a master’s degree in education.
-Move back to N.H.
-Get a dog.
+Also get a dog.
 Teach for a while.
-Moved to Brooklyn.
+Move to Brooklyn.
 Teach some more.
 Wondering why I’m not writing.

 Too bad print journalism is now deader than a dodo bird.
 Ah, what to do, what to do.